getroomservice/manymerge/README.md

 ### Hubs

 Hubs are a **many-to-many (or 1-to-many) relationship** that can talk to many Peers or other Hubs.
-Unlike Peers, Hubs need the ability to "broadcast" a message to everyone on the network (or at least as many people as possible).To save time, Hubs will also cache Peer's they've seen recently and directly communicate directly with them.
+Unlike Peers, Hubs need the ability to "broadcast" a message to everyone on the network (or at least as many people as possible).
+To save time, Hubs will also cache Peer's they've seen recently and directly communicate directly with them.

 To set this up, create `broadcastMsg` and `sendMsgTo` functions: